How to Start a Business in Texas

 From licenses and permits to taxes and insurance, learn what you need to do to start a business in Texas.

-Here's an overview of the key steps you'll need to take to start your own business in Texas.
+Here are the key steps to starting your own business in Texas.

 1. Choose a Business Idea